Taboola founder Adam Singolda in the latest OMR Podcast

 - What publishers does Singolda view as especially innovative?

-- What risk are publishers taken on unnecessarily by not investing in traffic sources beyond search, Facebook, etc.?
+- What risk are publishers taking on unnecessarily by not investing in traffic sources beyond search, Facebook, etc.?

 - Is there a recipe for success that Singolda used to create his billion-dollar company?